 SEED-MAC, denoted by CKM_SEED_MAC, is a special case of the general-length SEED-MAC mechanism.
 SEED-MAC always produces and verifies MACs that are half the block size in length.
+It does not have a parameter.

 2.43 Key derivation by data encryption - SEED